BSc Biochemistry Career Path

 Career Path

-There are many career opportunities available to individuals with a Bachelor of Science in Biochemistry.
+Many career opportunities are available to individuals with a Bachelor of Science in Biochemistry.
 Some potential career options include:

-• Research scientist: Biochemistry research scientists may work in academia, government labs, or the private sector, where they may conduct experiments to understand the chemical processes that occur within living organisms.
+• Research scientist: Biochemistry research scientists may work in academia, government labs, or the private sector, conducting experiments to understand the chemical processes within living organisms.

 • Laboratory technician: Laboratory technicians may work in research labs or industrial settings, where they may assist scientists with experiments, maintain laboratory equipment, and perform other duties as needed.

-• Sales representative: Biochemistry graduates may work for pharmaceutical or biotech companies as sales representatives, where they may be responsible for promoting products and services to potential customers.
+• Sales representative: Biochemistry graduates may work as sales representatives for pharmaceutical or biotech companies, where they may be responsible for promoting products and services to potential customers.

-• Medical technologist: Medical technologists may work in hospitals or clinical labs, where they may perform tests on patient samples to help diagnose diseases or monitor treatment.
+• Medical technologist: Medical technologists may work in hospitals or clinical labs, performing tests on patient samples to help diagnose diseases or monitor treatment.

 • Pharmaceutical sales representative: Biochemistry graduates may also work as pharmaceutical sales representatives, where they may be responsible for promoting prescription medications to healthcare providers.